Swegbloo/Nemoh/doc/description.rst

 .. figure:: figures/FlowChart.png
    :align: center

-   Global flowchart of NEMOH software
+   Global flowchart of Nemoh software

 :numref:`fig:flowchart` shows a global overview of the software.
-There are three main programs: a mesh preprocessor, NEMOH1 and NEMOH2.
+There are three main programs: a mesh preprocessor, Nemoh1 and Nemoh2.
 The program features and capabilities are described as follows.

 Mesh Preprocessor
 =================

-NEMOH mesh preprocessor, the executable file ``mesh``, is for generating the NEMOH mesh file with a given geometry input file and an input ``Mesh.cal`` file.
+Nemoh mesh preprocessor, the executable file ``mesh``, is for generating the Nemoh mesh file with a given geometry input file and an input ``Mesh.cal`` file.
 This ``mesh`` is not a meshing code but allows the user to refine an existing mesh and to calculate properties such as displacement, buoyancy center, and hydrostatic stiffness.
 It also makes estimates of masses and inertia matrix.
-The concept with this program is to write by hand a coarse description of the body under consideration in a ``GeomInput`` file and to have ``mesh`` make the refined mesh for NEMOH calculations.
+The concept with this program is to write by hand a coarse description of the body under consideration in a ``GeomInput`` file and to have ``mesh`` make the refined mesh for Nemoh calculations.

-NEMOH1: 1st-order solver
+Nemoh1: 1st-order solver
 ========================

-NEMOH1 solves the first-order potential flow problem.
+Nemoh1 solves the first-order potential flow problem.
 There are four modules: ``preProc``, ``hydrosCal``, ``solver`` and ``postProc``, described as follows.

 -  ``preProc``: processes the input mesh file and generates the body condition for each calculation case (diffraction and radiation).
 The outputs are used as input for ``solver``.

 -  ``hydrosCal``: computes hydrostatic parameters, i.e. stiffness matrix and inertia matrix.
 The output file will be used in the ``postProc`` for computing the RAOs.
-If the input mesh is generated by the NEMOH mesh preprocessor, ``mesh``, the hydrostatic parameters are already computed and then it is not necessary to execute this program.
+If the input mesh is generated by the Nemoh mesh preprocessor, ``mesh``, the hydrostatic parameters are already computed and then it is not necessary to execute this program.

 -  ``solver``: solves the boundary value problems for each problem, diffraction and radiation, defined in the file ``Normalvelocities.dat``, provided by the ``preProc``.